 and who said we can't learn from our kids.
 Fantastic commercial.

-viki about 1 month ago from prince Albert, sk
+viki 5 months ago from prince Albert, sk

 As my son's young Chemistry teacher told a group of Fairfax parents this week..."I tell my students, there is more to this world than what happens in this room."
 She wants to hear their views, issues and stories.
 It's not just about her agenda.
 She acts with civility and respects her students.